lilitjeanne-git/client-onboarding-success-system/project-charter-template.md

   This protects both parties from scope creep.
 -->

-- Production deployment of any CryptoNext software.
+- Production deployment of any Company X software.
 - Integration with [CLIENT NAME]'s live systems or production infrastructure.
 - Migration of existing certificates or cryptographic keys.
 - Security audit or penetration testing of [CLIENT NAME]'s environment.